fuuka-anemone/login-and-user-accounts/README.md

 please, first read the repository's about.

-The compiled code is inside *.idea* since this was made using Intellij Idea.
+The compiled code is inside *out/production/* since this was made using Intellij Idea.

 The enunciate for this project was the next: